Stability of Einstein metrics on symmetric spaces of compact type: Preliminaries

-These correspond to infinitesimal changes in the metric by conformal scaling, the action of diffeomorphisms, and moving within $\Sl$, respectively.
-The second variation $S''_g$ is positive on the first summand, zero on the second summand and is given by
+These correspond to infinitesimal changes in the metric by homothety, volume-preserving conformal scaling, the action of diffeomorphisms, and moving within $\Sl$, respectively.
+The second variation $S''_g$ is positive on $C^\infty_g(M)g$, zero on $\im\delta^\ast$ and is given by

-on the third summand, where it has finite coindex and nullity; that is, the maximal subspace of $\ker\delta\cap\ker\tr_g$ where $S''_g$ is nonnegative is finite-dimensional.
-In fact, the null directions in $\ker\delta\cap\ker\tr_g$ are precisely the \emph{infinitesimal Einstein deformations} of $g$, i.e. infinitesimal deformations of $g$ that preserve the Einstein property, the total volume and are orthogonal to the orbit of $g$ under diffeomorphisms.
+on $\TT(M)$, where it has finite coindex and nullity; that is, the maximal subspace of $\TT(M)$ where $S''_g$ is nonnegative is finite-dimensional.
+In fact, the null directions in $\TT(M)$ are precisely the \emph{infinitesimal Einstein deformations} of $g$, i.e. infinitesimal deformations of $g$ that preserve the Einstein property, the total volume and are orthogonal to the orbit of $g$ under diffeomorphisms.